neut1729/Trailmakers-autosplitter/README.md

 \* Other split programs will probably work, but LiveSplit is the standard.

-\*\* Images in a resolution might work, as i haven't tested that, but i wouldn't count on it.
+\*\* Images in a different resolution might work, as i haven't tested that, but i wouldn't count on it.

 ### Program setup
 1. Open LiveSplit and follow the tutorial to set it up however you want, but make sure you turn on global hotkeys (in `Settings`).